 Their language system uses the subdomain method so you select whatever language you want and the entire URL changes.
-It’s still on the same domain, just a different subdomain which can be indexed separately from Google.
+It’s still on the same domain, just a different subdomain that can be indexed separately from Google.

 How you design this on your own site will depend heavily on the audience and your goals.
-If you only support a couple languages then you might place flags in the top-right corner of the screen.
+If you only support a couple of languages then you might place flags in the top-right corner of the screen.
 But if you’re trying to support most languages then you should go with a select menu like on Airbnb’s homepage.